Jimmy Cefalo: Personal life

 He currently resides in Miami Beach, Florida, with his wife Janice.
 The couple has three daughters: Mia, and twins Ava and Katie.

 Cefalo is a well-known oenophile, with over 1,200 bottles in his personal wine cellar.
 His family has been in the wine business for several generations.
 The Cefalo family has been involved in the making and selling of wine for the past 150 years.
-Jimmy's great grandfather was a wine maker and inn keeper in Central Italy.
-His grandfather came to this country in 1908.
-Michael Cefalo became a coal miner, land owner, and wine maker in Northeastern Pennsylvania.
+Cefalo's great-grandfather was a wine maker and inn keeper in Central Italy.
+His grandfather Michael Cefalo emigrated to the US in 1908 and became a coal miner, land owner, and wine maker in Northeastern Pennsylvania.
 One of his 7 sons, Charlie, continued the tradition with a bonded Pennsylvania winery producing Italian varietals until his passing.

 Cefalo's Wine Cellar began in 2002 with a 3400-square foot retail/liquor store located in South Miami.
 The store specialized in hard-to-find, highly allocated wines.
 In 2005, Jimmy Cefalo and Brenda Bassett formed their company, Cefalo's International, which continues to grow with the launch of their new food wine and travel show, Cefalo's - Eat This Drink That Go!, as well as serving as the Wine Ambassador for Martini & Rossi, owned by Bacardi.

 Until it closed in October 2008, Cefalo's Wine Cellar was a 7,000-square foot facility that included several components - a historic bar (The Taurus, built in 1911), a retail wine store (Cefalo's Wine Cellar) with tasting room and a private membership wine cave serving 99 members, with their private lockers (Cefalo's Cave Club).
 For Cefalo's Cave Club, a ridge was found under the aquifer where 36 feet was dug to create a two-story wine cave.

 In 2007, Cefalo received an Honorary Doctor of Business Administration in Food and Beverage Management from Johnson & Wales University.

 In 2008, Jimmy Cefalo and Cefalo's International became the Wine Ambassador for Martini & Rossi, the wine/vermouth portfolio for Bacardi.
 In March 2012, Jimmy Cefalo and Brenda Bassett launched Cefalo's - Eat This Drink That Go!, a radio show dedicated to food, wine and travel on Clear Channel's WIOD-AM, covering South Florida from Palm Beach down to the Florida Keys, and also streamed nationally through IHeartRadio and their websites, www.WIOD.com and www.EatThisDrinkThatGo.com and www.JimmyCefalo.com.